Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Experimental setup

 \subsection{Hyperparameters}

-We use Stable Diffusion v1.5~\cite{rombach2022high} as a pretrained text-to-image diffusion model and apply LoRA~\cite{hu2021lora} to fine-tune it at each iteration.
-We utilize ft-MSE~\cite{huggingface-sd-vae} as a fixed VAE to project images into latent space.
-We augment images with horizontal flip, and no additional augmentation is used.
-Our implementation is based on \cite{kohya_ss}, with the environment built on PyTorch v2.2.2 \cite{Ansel_PyTorch_2_Faster_2024} and its accompanying torchvision 0.17.2, utilizing CUDA 12.4 on NVIDIA A-100 and L40S GPUs.
-All default hyperparameters used throughout our paper can be found in Table~\ref{table:experimental_setting:hyperparameters}.
+We finetune Stable Diffusion v1.5~\cite{rombach2022high} using LoRA~\cite{hu2021lora} at each iteration, with ft-MSE~\cite{huggingface-sd-vae} as a fixed VAE to project images into latent space.
+Horizontal flip is the only image augmentation applied.
+Our implementation follows \cite{kohya_ss} and is built on PyTorch v2.2.2~\cite{Ansel_PyTorch_2_Faster_2024}, with torchvision 0.17.2, running on CUDA 12.4 using NVIDIA A-100 and L40S GPUs.
+Each finetuning and generation takes about 2 hours for ~1k images.
+All default hyperparameters are listed in Table~\ref{table:experimental_setting:hyperparameters}.